 Down is the light fluffy coating that protects birds from exposure to the outside elements, and it is probably the most popular product used for lightweight, warm blankets, comforters, and pillows.

-Down products are rated by "fill power".
+Down products are rated by "fill power."
 Pacific Coast Feather Company says that "fill power is a term used to describe the quality of down.
 The higher the fill power, the larger and stronger the clusters of down.
 Large clusters provide superior insulation, breathe better and last much longer than smaller, fragile down clusters."

 Down blankets and comforters are sewn with baffles to keep the down filling evenly distributed.
-Baffle box construction means that the product has internal three-dimensional fabric wall boxes which allow for maximum thickness and comfort while maintaining even distribution within the boxes.
+Baffle box construction means that the product has internal three-dimensional fabric wall boxes, which allow for maximum thickness and comfort while maintaining even distribution within the boxes.
 Comforters and blankets with straight-through quilt stitching will have cold spots where there is no down.

 Down comforters and blankets are sold in the same sizes as other blankets and bedding.
 Be sure to measure your bed carefully before you shop for a down blanket.
-Down comforters are available in many colors, white being the most common.
+Down comforters are available in many colors, with white being the most common.

-If you choose not to use a sheet or other blankets with a down blanket or comforter, the comforter then becomes a "duvet."
+If you choose not to use a sheet or other blankets with a down blanket or comforter, the comforter then becomes a duvet.
 This simple blanket makes it easy for children to make their beds.
 A simple shake of the comforter over the bed is all that's necessary.

 People with allergies to animals might not be able to use down products.
 But the finest companies wash and rinse their down and feathers up to eight times, removing the dust, dirt, and allergens that cause allergic reactions.
-Tightly woven fabric covers are leak proof, so down and feathers won't leak out.
+Tightly woven fabric covers are leak-proof, so down and feathers won't leak out.